• Skip to main content

 While Arabic is the official language of the UAE, of which Dubai is one emirate and also the name of that emirate’s capital, you’re just as likely to hear Hindi, Urdu or English on the streets.
 However, using a little Arabic will make your stay a lot more fun, which is why we’ve provided the most essential Arabic phrases you’ll need throughout our Dubai stopover guide.

-If you’re planning on a Dubai layover later this year also see our guide to Where to Stay in Dubai in Winter and why winter is the best time to visit Dubai.
+If you’re planning on a Dubai layover over the next few months see our guide to Where to Stay in Dubai in Winter and why winter is the best time to visit Dubai.

 Dubai Stopover Guide – How to Spend Your Dubai Layover Like a Local (And Learn a Little of the Language)